White65534/Awesome-Mobile-Agent/README.md

-# A Comprehensive Survey on Multimodal Mobile Agents for Vision and Beyond
+#  Awesome Multimodal Mobile Agents, A Comprehensive Survey for Vision and Beyond

 ![Example Image](img.webp)